s-s-lee/Ars-Animatio/README.md

-# ARS-Animatio
+# Ars-Animatio
-A search engine to make you smile 😆
+A search engine to make you laugh 😆

 ## Project Description
 With one search, get a GIF and a random programming joke!